Edge of the Axe

-Edge of the Axe (Spanish: Al Filo del Hacha) is a 1988 English language Spanish slasher film directed by José Ramón Larraz, and starring Barton Faulks, Christina Marie Lane, Page Moseley, and Fred Holliday.
+Edge of the Axe (Spanish: Al Filo del Hacha) is a 1988 English-language Spanish slasher film directed by José Ramón Larraz, and starring Barton Faulks, Christina Marie Lane, Page Moseley, and Fred Holliday.
 The film centers on a masked maniac murdering people in a rural mountain town in Northern California.

-Spanish production, filming of Edge of the Axe took place in Big Bear Lake, California and Madrid in 1987, and features a cast of American and Spanish actors.
+A Spanish production, filming of Edge of the Axe took place in Big Bear Lake, California and Madrid in 1987, and features a cast of American and Spanish actors.

 Plot

 In the rural Northern California mountain community of Paddock County, nurse Mirna Dobson is viciously murdered by a masked murderer with an axe while driving through a car wash.

 Meanwhile, Gerald Martin, an eccentric young man who is obsessed with computers, has recently moved into a cabin on the property of an elderly hermit named Brock.
 One morning, Gerald accompanies his friend Richard, an exterminator, to investigate a putrid smell in the basement of a local tavern.
 There, they find the rotting corpse of Mary West, a missing barmaid, lodged in an attic crawlspace.
 Her death is dismissed as a suicide.

 Gerald soon meets Lillian Nebbs, the daughter of another local tavern owner who is home from college.
 The two bond over their mutual fascination with technology.
 Late one night, local beautician and prostitute Rita Miller is brutally murdered while walking through town.
 Her body is found the following morning, crushed by a train on the railroad tracks.
 Officer Frank McIntosh begins investigating the recent rash of killings.
 Meanwhile, while entering search commands on a computer Gerald gave her, Lillian finds a list of the three women who have been killed.
 When she asks him about it, Gerald explains that he regularly makes lists of data for amusement.

 During a windstorm one night, another local woman is attacked by the killer, who has infiltrated her home for a second time, having previously broken in and left one of her hogs' severed heads in her bed.
 The woman flees to her barn, but the killer strikes her in the back with the axe before bludgeoning her to death.
 While boating on the lake the next day, Richard finds the severed head of a nurse from a local psychiatric hospital.
 Later that night, Anna Bixby, a leader of Lillian's church choir, finds her dog murdered in her home.
 When she goes to retrieve her shotgun, the killer, hiding in the pantry, chops her fingers off before hacking her to death.